powersync-community/react-supabase-chat-e2ee/packages/e2ee-chat/README.md

 - **Anonymous sessions** – Enable the Supabase Anonymous provider and the launch screen shows a "Continue as guest" button.
 Guest users still unlock a local vault, but their messages display the Supabase user UUID unless you add a dedicated `sender_id` column to your schema.
 - **Mirrors** – `startChatMirrors` decrypts encrypted rows per-room, writing plaintext representations into `chat_rooms_plain` and `chat_messages_plain` so the UI can query unencrypted data locally.

-## Schema & sync rules
+## Schema & sync streams

 - Supabase schema lives at `packages/e2ee-chat/infra/schema.sql`.
-- PowerSync sync rules live at `packages/e2ee-chat/infra/powersync/sync_rules.yaml` and replicate:
+- PowerSync sync streams live at `packages/e2ee-chat/infra/powersync/sync_streams.yaml` and configure:
-  - The personal vault tables (`chat_e2ee_keys`, `chat_identity_*`).
+  - Auto-subscribed streams for personal vault tables (`chat_e2ee_keys`, `chat_identity_*`), room metadata, membership records, and wrapped keys.
-  - Per-room buckets: encrypted rooms, messages, membership, and the wrapped room keys for the current user.
+  - Parameterized streams (`room_members`, `room_messages`) that the client subscribes to on demand when a room becomes active.

 Run the provided Supabase scripts (see `package.json` scripts) to push the schema to your project.
-Use the PowerSync dashboard to paste the sync rules.
+Use the PowerSync dashboard to paste the sync streams configuration.

 After editing `infra/schema.sql`, generate and push a fresh migration: